mlswg/mls-protocol/draft-ietf-mls-protocol.md

     * Identify the lowest common ancestor of the leaves at `index` and at `GroupInfo.signer_index`.
-Set the private key for this node to the private key derived from the `path_secret` in the KeyPackage object.
+Set the private key for this node to the private key derived from the `path_secret` in the GroupSecrets object.

     * For each parent of the common ancestor, up to the root of the tree, derive a new path secret and set the private key for the node to the private key